Daily golden and blue hour group photo excursions • 1-on-1 coaching & critiques • “go with the flow” to fit daily conditions

 For one week, we’ll tell our own story of our experiences in the Windy City.
 Each day will have its own theme, but our work won’t be limited to just that.
 The plan is to see the city from all points of view.
 Whether it’s from above, street level or from the water, all these points of view will create experiences and memories that will give you a better understanding of how to approach urban landscape and architectural photography.

 * Base trip pricing includes, two group dinners, two group lunches, 6 days of hands-on instruction, critiques and classroom sessions with workshop leader Angela Pan and general admission ticket to a Chicago Cubs baseball game.
-Package pricing adds 6 nights, single-occupancy accomodations at The Dana Hotel & Spa, a four-star hotel in Chicago’s River North neighborhood.
+We encourage participants to adds the 6 nights, single-occupancy accomodations at The Dana Hotel & Spa, a four-star hotel in Chicago’s River North neighborhood.

 This workshop was designed with a “go with the flow” mentality.
 We’ll talk about what we want to accomplish for the day and then see where it goes from there.
 There’s no hard set timelines which is perfect for a group of our size.
 It allows us to go wherever the wind takes us.
 Pun intended.